rsmmr/hilti/doc/binpac/bro/index.rst

         This is currently broken and disabled.

-    Enables caching of compiled BinPAC++/HILTI code.
+    Enables caching of compiled Spicy/HILTI code.
 If on, you will notice that the first time you start Bro with a new (or modified) analyzer, it takes longer than on subsequent invocations.
-That's because the first one needs to do all the leg-work of going from BinPAC++ to native code.
+That's because the first one needs to do all the leg-work of going from Spicy to native code.
 It then however caches the resulting code on disk and reuses it next time directly.

-    Normally you want this on, however currently the cache does not always pick up on changes made to ``*.pac2`` or ``*.evt`` files (or Bro itself, or the BinPAC++ plugin).
+    Normally you want this on, however currently the cache does not always pick up on changes made to ``*.pac2`` or ``*.evt`` files (or Bro itself, or the Spicy plugin).
 If you notice that a change doesn't seem to take effect, try removing the cache directory (``.cache``) or simply disable it altogether.